Sacramento Earth Day 2019 happened on Sunday, April 28, 2019, 11:00 AM – 4:00 PM at Southside Park, 8th and T Streets, Sacramento, California

 – The History of Earth Day, from the Earth Day Network

 Read more about The Earth Day story and Gaylord Nelson.

 Sacramento Earth Day logo

-The Sacramento Earth Day logo was created in 2008 by dana gray (www.grayna.com), exclusively for the lasting benefit of Sacramento Earth Day, and it is copyrighted.
+The Sacramento Earth Day logo was created in 2008 by Dana Gray (www.starshineastraltravelagency.com), exclusively for the lasting benefit of Sacramento Earth Day, and it is copyrighted.
 If you wish to use it for a purpose consistent with the spirit and practice of celebrating Earth Day, or if you just like it, please honor its creator by sending a tax-exempt contribution to Sacramento Earth Day at ECOS, P.O.
 Box 1526, Sacramento CA 95812.

 Please check this page regularly for updates as Sacramento Earth Day draws nearer.